 Once a drab shell of hollowed warehouses and industrial artifacts from Atlanta’s manufacturing heyday, the Westside has reemerged in recent years with a live, work, play mantra and a hefty platter of top-tier dining, arts, and nightlife destinations for the city at large.
 Indie art galleries banded together with the communities and other institutions to establish the Westside Arts District, and large, mixed-use developments such as Atlantic Station and the Westside Provisions District have helped reclaim some of the most derelict expanses.
 With a growing number of young, ambitious professionals choosing to call the area home, this long-overlooked expanse of western ATL seems primed for yet another chapter of growth and revitalization.

-This leafy neighborhood boasts one of Atlanta’s grandest parks, close proximity to downtown and Turner Field, and a collection of some of the city’s oldest and best-maintained houses.
-While Grant Park has some retail and dining amenities, its streets get plenty of weekend traffic, thanks to Zoo Atlanta.
-Bounded on two sides by the Beltline, the historic ‘hood can have the cozy, genteel feel of a small town in the middle of the big city.
+This leafy neighborhood boasts one of Atlanta’s grandest parks, close proximity to Downtown and Turner Field, and a collection of some of the city’s oldest and best-maintained houses.
+While Grant Park has some retail and dining amenities, its streets get plenty of weekend traffic thanks to Zoo Atlanta.
+The historic 'hood can have the cozy, genteel feel of a small town in the middle of the big city.

 Inman Park is where members of the city’s creative class go when they hit the big time — or where those seeking the refuge of quaint coach houses or partitioned Victorians go to fake it.
 It’s the perfect mix of resplendence and cool.